 Mix the coffee, 3/4 of the marsala and rum (if using) with 10g of the sugar until it is dissolved.
 Place in a shallow wide bowl and set aside.

 Place the egg white in a clean bowl and whisk until firm peaks form.
 Set aside.

 Place the yolk and remaining sugar in another bowl and beat until pale and fluffy.
 Beat in the remaining marsala.

 Now fold the mascarpone into the egg yolks, then once incorporated, carefully fold in the whisked egg whites.

 Prepare two glasses in which you will be serving the tiramisù.
 Break the sponge fingers in half and dip half into the coffee mixture.
 Allow it to absorb some of the liquid then turn it over, allowing it to soak up a bit more.
 The sponge finger should soften a bit but not become too soggy.
 Now place the wet sponge finger in the bottom of the glass.
 Spoon on some of the creamy mixture.
 Repeat, forming layers of sponge fingers and cream, making sure the uppermost layer is the mascarpone cream.
-Sift on some cocoa powder, cover with cling film and place in the fridge.
+Sift on some cocoa powder, carefully cover and place in the fridge.